ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

 The Meteorological Service of Canada provides up-to-date information on past, present and future weather, water, climate and environmental information over Canada and the world.
 The main categories of data available are:
   * Weather alerts, current conditions and public forecasts
-  * Weather, water. climate and environmental observations and forecast data
+  * Weather, water and environmental observations and forecast data
   * Climate data

 ## Data access